Travis CI vs Jenkins

 No data

-How do Travis CI's limited customization options compare to Jenkins' plugin ecosystem?
+How do Travis CI's limited customization options compare to Jenkins' extensibility?

 What are the advantages of Travis CI?